fredmkatz/Literate/ldm/LDMMeta.md

 We present the Component class first because it is a best practice in modeling to introduce supertypes before their subtypes.
 This approach allows readers to understand the general concepts and shared properties before delving into the specifics of each specialized component.
 abbreviation: COMPT

+Further elaboration for a Component.
+End of first paragraph

+Start of last paragraph.

+Note: This is an annotation for the Component class, with extra text on extra lines with extra text on extra lines extra lines with extra text on extra lines extra lines with extra text on extra lines
 Subtypes: ComponentA, ComponentB, ComponentC

-    Trying an elaboration for a subtypes clauses.
-    End of first paragraph

-    Start of second paragraph.

 BasedOn: ComponentA, ComponentB, ComponentC

 - parentClass - the supertype - just here to test parser (Class)

     Trying an elaboration for an Attribute declaration clauses.